TEACHING ASSISTANT APPRENTICESHIP

 - Support with planning

 This Apprenticeship would suit an individual who is passionate about working with children, who has an interest in education, or is an existing Teaching Assistant within an educational setting.
 The typical duration of this Apprenticeship is 18 months.
-During the 18 months you will undertake the Level 3 Diploma in Teaching and Learning.

 You will attend College on day release, where you will develop your knowledge in the following areas: